saad78t/sada/README.md

 - One of the direct replies has two nested replies.
 - When clicking the comments icon on a direct reply, its nested replies appear indented beneath it to visually indicate a reply structure.
+- Nested replies are visually distinguished by progressively smaller sizes for the avatar, author name, text content, and action buttons, so the first-level nested reply appears larger than the second-level, and the second larger than the third, clearly indicating the depth.
 - Each nested reply displays:
   - The author’s name.
   - A like button.